tekumara/notes/windows-setup.md

 # Windows setup

+A basic Windows 10 setup with the Windows SDK, scope, rust needs ~50 GB.

 ## Create a non-admin user

 Settings - Accounts - Other Users - Add account - I don't have this person's sign-in information - Add a user without a Microsoft account